arlyon/resume/content/responsibilities/ion-racing.md

 skills: ["vuejs", "typescript", "javascript", "csharp", ".net", "webpack", "project-management"]
 ---

-Designed and implemented a database and web app for warehousing and ordering automobile/computer parts for a Formula Student team, with the intent to improve oversight and efficiency.
+Lead developer for a warehousing and automobile/computer parts ordering service for a Formula Student team, with the intent to improve oversight and efficiency.